zackdraws/zackdraws.github.io/README.md

-- Or download and install eMacs [[download][https://www.gnu.org/software/emacs/download.html]] once downloaded you can install different configurations to set up the program how you would like to use it. if you choose to use eMacs i would recommend taking a look at tutorial videos as well as reading the manual. emacs has its configuation settings in the user folder usually reperesented by ~/ or in emacs.d or ~/.emacs -- my configuration is [[here][https://github.com/zackdraws/.dotfiles/tree/main/.emacs.d]]
+- Or download and install eMacs [[download][https://www.gnu.org/software/emacs/download.html]] once downloaded you can install different configurations to set up the program how you would like to use it. if you choose to use eMacs i would recommend taking a look at tutorial videos as well as reading the manual. eMacs has its configuation settings in the user folder usually reperesented by ~/ or in emacs.d or ~/.emacs -- my configuration is [[here][https://github.com/zackdraws/.dotfiles/tree/main/.emacs.d]]

 1.1.2 Hosting your code - Make a github account -